Cozumel raccoon: Morphological specializations

 It was at one point thought that the Cozumel raccoon was simply part of the Mexican raccoon subspecies of common raccoon.
 A large amount of research has been performed to determine whether the Cozumel raccoon is indeed a separate species from the common raccoon.
 Cuaron et al. (2004) reported that research conducted by many different scholars concludes that they are separate species.
 Body size and cranium size have been reported to be smaller in P. pygmaeus, hence the name pygmy.
 Other morphological differences include a broad black throat band, golden yellow tail and reduced teeth; "these and other characteristics point to a long period of isolation".

 Conservation status

-According to the IUCN Red List, this species is critically endangered.
-As of the most recent IUCN assessment, it was determined that the Cozumel raccoon population is in continuous decline and was estimated there are only around 192 mature individuals left in the world.
-The raccoon's small geographic range contributes to its risk of extinction.
+According to the IUCN Red List, this pygmy raccoons are critically endangered.
+As of the 2016 IUCN assessment, it was determined that the Cozumel raccoon population is in continuous decline and was estimated there are only around 192 mature individuals left in the world.
+In Mexico, pygmy raccoons are listed as En Peligro de Extinción (Threatened with Extinction) by SEMARNAT and are protected by law.
+The pygmy raccoon's small geographic range contributes to its risk of extinction.
 Island carnivores at the top of the food chain often become extinct soon after the arrival of humans.
 The main danger to the Cozumel raccoon is development of Cozumel island due to the tourism industry.
-Because the raccoons are only located in a small coastal area at the northwest corner of the island- an area covered for development- the effects of habitat loss are especially severe.
-There are no laws protecting the raccoons and also no land set aside for them.
+Because the pygmy raccoons are mainly found in coastal and mangrove ecosystems on the west side of the island, where land is desired by developers for beach clubs and resorts, the effects of habitat loss are especially severe.